Hailey-Ross/AzuraCast.Webhook-Processor/README.md

 # 🎶 hails.Webhook-Processor
-AzuraCast's built-in webhook integration is limited and lacks basic customization.
+Azuracast's built-in webhook integration is limited and lacks basic customization.
 **hails.Webhook-Processor** acts as a **translation layer**, giving you **full control** over webhook messages sent to **Discord**.

 ---